Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 1. **Handling Null Values**

-Training Dataset have 3 columns that contains null variables and Testing Dataset have 2 columns that contains null variables.
+Training Dataset and Testing Dataset both have 3 columns that contains null variables.

    - **Method of Handling:**